kavia-common/weekly-insight-report-platform-22440-22609/backendexpress/README.md

   2) Check /api/health/supabase for configured=true and keySource=SUPABASE_SERVICE_ROLE_KEY.
   3) Use the self-test below to confirm server-side inserts work.

-Self-test endpoint:
+Self-test endpoint (updated):
 - POST /api/reports/selftest
-  - Optional body: { "userId": "<existing-auth-users-uuid>" }
+  - Body: { "userId": "<existing-auth.users-uuid>" } (required)
-  - If userId is provided, the self-test verifies it exists in auth.users; proceeds only if found.
+  - The endpoint trims the UUID, validates it, and verifies it exists in auth.users (schema-targeted) before inserting.
-  - If not provided, the endpoint returns 400 with guidance to pass a valid user id from auth.users.
   - Returns 201 when a report is inserted using the provided auth.users id.
+  - Returns 400 with structured diagnostics if the user is missing in auth.users or the UUID is invalid.
-  - Use this to verify server-side inserts (service role) and that your weekly_reports.user_id FK to auth.users works.
+  - This confirms server-side inserts (service role) and validates your weekly_reports.user_id FK to auth.users.

 Auth schema targeting (auth.users):
-- The backend must query Supabase Auth's "auth.users" table using the "auth" schema.
-We configure the Supabase client to support schema-targeted queries and use a head+count existence check to avoid selecting PII.
+- The backend queries Supabase Auth's "auth.users" using client.schema('auth').from('users') with head+count existence checks (no PII selection).
-- If your project restricts REST access to the auth schema, ensure the backend is using the Service Role key.
-We never log secrets.
-Diagnostics may log the Supabase URL host and whether count=1.
-- If you see "User not found in auth.users" for an id you know exists, verify:
-  1) SUPABASE_URL and SUPABASE_SERVICE_ROLE_KEY are set in backend .env.
+- Diagnostics include:
+  - Supabase host (from SUPABASE_URL)
+  - schema path: "auth.users"
+  - Whether the existence check returned count=1
+- Ensure your backend is configured with the Service Role key.
+If PostgREST restricts auth schema under anon, service role bypasses that.

+FK and table expectations:
+- weekly_reports.user_id must reference auth.users(id) (uuid).
+- The backend does NOT upsert into public.users.
+Ensure your DB migration defines weekly_reports with FK to auth.users.
+- Use service-role credentials (SUPABASE_SERVICE_ROLE_KEY) for all inserts/updates/deletes; anon key will hit RLS.

+Troubleshooting 400 on POST /api/reports:
+- The backend now:
+  1) Trims and validates userId as a UUID.
+  2) Uses the same service-role Supabase client instance for existence check and insert.
+  3) Targets auth schema explicitly: schema('auth').from('users').
+  4) Returns diagnostics on failure: { diag: { existenceSource: "auth.users", host, schema, path, count } } when DIAGNOSTICS=1.
-  2) The id is exactly the UUID from Auth (auth.users.id).
+- Verify the userId is exactly the auth.users.id UUID.
-  3) /api/health/supabase shows configured=true.
-  4) Try POST /api/reports with that userId again.
-The backend now explicitly targets schema('auth') for existence checks.

-Optional policy approach (not required when using Service Role):
-- If you want to allow anon inserts instead (not recommended), create a permissive RLS policy on public.weekly_reports:
-  Example policy (allow when header x-user-id equals body.user_id):
-  1) Ensure your Supabase project is configured to forward request headers to PostgREST.
-Then run:
-     -- Enable RLS
-     ALTER TABLE public.weekly_reports ENABLE ROW LEVEL SECURITY;
-     -- Create policy allowing insert when provided header matches inserted user_id CREATE POLICY allow_insert_when_header_matches_user
-       ON public.weekly_reports
-       FOR INSERT
-       TO anon
-       WITH CHECK (
-         current_setting('request.headers', true)::jsonb ->> 'x-user-id' = user_id
-       );
-  2) Update your reverse proxy to ensure the x-user-id header is forwarded.
-  Note: This approach should only be used if you cannot use the Service Role key.
-Prefer server-side service role.
+- Check /api/health/supabase for configured=true and a reachable host.
+- Try the provided test UUID:
+  391eb516-4e8e-43e8-84a4-5e24a8a3d1d6

+Troubleshooting 500 on /api/reports/selftest:
+- The self-test now requires a userId and will:
+  - Return 400 if auth.users does not contain the id (no upsert into public.users).
+  - Return 400 if UUID is invalid.
+  - Return 503 if Supabase is not configured.
+  - Return structured details on error, including the schema-qualified path and host.

+Diagnostics toggle:
+- Set DIAGNOSTICS=1 in the backend environment to include non-sensitive diagnostics in error responses for /api/reports and self-test.

 Files:
-- src/services/supabaseClient.js: central Supabase initialization and helpers
+- src/services/supabaseClient.js: central Supabase initialization and helpers (schema targeting, auth.users existence, UUID validation, diagnostics)
-- src/repositories/reportsRepo.js: Supabase-backed CRUD for weekly_reports
+- src/repositories/reportsRepo.js: Supabase-backed CRUD for weekly_reports (uses the same service client, trims/validates UUIDs, enhanced error diagnostics)
 - src/controllers/supabaseHealth.js: health probe
-- src/controllers/reportsSelfTest.js: self-test insert controller
+- src/controllers/reportsSelfTest.js: strict self-test insert controller (auth.users only)